Skiing in Niseko, Japan with GoPro and The Ski Week

 For the week’s duration we stayed in The Lankmark Hotel and dined on some of the finest sushi and matcha I’ve ever set my taste buds on.
 After all, Niseko is the home of the latter.
 We glided through powder that fell fresh by the minute and toasted many a sake to the incredible surroundings, despite the -8’C temperatures.

-- One evening you HAVE to pop down and get a takeaway from the food trucks in the centre of town.
+- Pop down and get a takeaway from the food trucks in the centre of town.
 You can’t miss them.
 We picked up a pretty great curry from Taj Express but the calzone van menu wasn’t a chore to devour either.

 - Powder Yoga at the Hilton